kadamandersson/kadamandersson.github.io/index.md

 ### Master students

-- **Emma Jansson** from KTH is working on statistics for SDE in a sea clutter context.
+- **Emma Jansson** is working on statistics for SDE in a sea clutter context.
 Jointly supervised with [Alexander Lindmaa](https://scholar.google.com/citations?user=4lrP9yoAAAAJ&hl=en) at Saab.

-- **Albin Ekelund Karlsson** and **Samuel Sandelius** from Chalmers are working on deep reinforcement learning for sensor resource management.
+- **Albin Ekelund Karlsson** and **Samuel Sandelius** are working on deep reinforcement learning for sensor resource management.

 ### Previous master thesis students